-3.3 Functional and Presentation Currency
+3.3 Functional and presentation currency

-Items included in these financial statements are measured using the currency of the primary economic environment in which the Fund operates (the "functional currency").
-These financial statements are presented in Saudi Arabian Riyals (SAR) which is the Fund's functional and presentation currency.
+Items included in the financial statements are measured using the currency of the primary economic environment in which the Fund operates (the "functional currency").
+These financial statements are presented in US Dollar ("USD") which is the Fund's functional and presentation currency.